The Community Chest of Hong Kong: Flag Day

 The Chest always encourages the younger generation to take an active role in serving the community and the annual "Flag Day" provides an ideal channel for the youth to realise their benevolent initiatives.

 Each year, more than 12,000 students and volunteers from primary and secondary schools, kindergartens, the Chest's member agencies, as well as other voluntary organisations participate in "Street Flag Sale".
 Together with the significant contributions from schools participating in "Gold Flag Sale", the event has helped raise a generous amount of resources.

-Donation

-There are two types of general donation, namely monthly donation and one-off donation.

-Monthly donation can be made through autopay or credit cards.
-One-off donation can be made on-line by internet donation, by credit card, by cheque, by phone, via 7-Eleven outlets or electronic teller machines.
+Finances

 In campaign year 2008/2009, The Community Chest has raised a total of 18,005,080 Hong Kong Dollars.

-Allocation of Fund Raised

 In 2009/2010, The Community Chest allocated over HK$180 million to its member agencies: 32% on Rehabilitation and Aftercare Services, 15% on Children and Youth Services, 10% on Elderly Services, 19% on Community Development and Other Services, 18% on Family and Child Welfare Services, and also used 6% of the fund raised in advocating Medical and Health Services.